johndao1005/SDV602-Journal/README.md

 #### Optional

 You can also install Python on the Window Store which would help with terminal and path.
+This is my screenshot of Python 3.7 on Microsoft store

 ![Window Store](./src/windowStore.jpg)